 A quick recovery suggests fainting rather than a seizure.
 Confusion that lasts for many minutes to hours after consciousness is regained suggests a seizure.

 Although eyewitnesses may be too frightened during the seizure to remember all details, whatever they can remember can help.
 If possible, how long a seizure lasts should be timed with a watch or other device.
 Seizures that last only 1 or 2 minutes can seem to go on forever.

-Electroencephalography (EEG) can help confirm the diagnosis.
-EEG is a painless, safe procedure that records electrical activity in the brain (see Tests for Brain, Spinal Cord, and Nerve Disorders : Electroencephalography).
+Electroencephalography Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Electroencephalography (EEG) is a simple, painless procedure in which... read more (EEG) can help confirm the diagnosis.
+EEG is a painless, safe procedure that records electrical activity in the brain.
 Doctors examine the recording (electroencephalogram) for evidence of abnormal electrical discharges.
 Because the recording time is limited, EEG can miss abnormalities, and results may be normal, even in people who have a seizure disorder.
 EEG is sometimes scheduled after people have been deprived of sleep for 18 to 24 hours because lack of sleep makes abnormal discharges more likely to occur.

 Brain Activity During a Seizure